SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

 ### Practical Problems

 There are basically two practical approaches to the modelling problem.
-The first is taking a simplified distribution that is independent of the given features:
+The **first** is taking a simplified **i.i.d. distribution** (which is in particular independent of the given features):

  $$
  \mathbb{P}_{\mathbf{y}\sim\mathcal{D}}(\mathbf{y}_{S^c} ~|~ \mathbf{y}_S = \mathbf{x}_S) = \prod_{i \in S^c} p(y_i).